-During 2017, seven schools in Suburban's San Jose Hills system service area requested lead testing of drinking fountains and food preparation water outlets.
-Suburban water quality technicians collected water samples at the schools that requested testing and submitted the samples to a California-certified laboratory for lead analysis.
+All 39 public schools in Suburban's San Jose Hills system service area have been tested for lead in drinking fountains and food preparation water outlets.
+Suburban water quality technicians collected water samples at the schools and submitted the samples to a Californiacertified laboratory for lead analysis.
 Please consult your local schools for information regarding lead testing of drinking water sources.